Ionaru/easy-markdown-editor/README.md

 - **element**: The DOM element for the textarea to use.
 Defaults to the first textarea on the page.
 - **forceSync**: If set to `true`, force text changes made in SimpleMDE to be immediately stored in original textarea.
 Defaults to `false`.
 - **hideIcons**: An array of icon names to hide.
 Can be used to hide specific icons shown by default without completely customizing the toolbar.
-- **inconsSet**: the icons set to use.
+- **iconsSet**: the icons set to use.
 Currently supported icons set are:
   - `fa`: [Font-Awesome icons](https://fontawesome.com/icons) (default);
   - `material`: [Material Design icons](https://material.io/tools/icons).
 - **indentWithTabs**: If set to `false`, indent using spaces instead of tabs.
 Defaults to `true`.